 My third failure was measuring loosely or trimming too hastily and then coming up just short.
 Total amateur hour.
 I wasted a lot of time lining up sheets that ultimately weren’t big enough.
 Luckily, I was able to reuse most, but one that took a particularly long time and a lot of effort to get fitted ended up being 1/2″ too short at the baseboard…and it was end of the line where I knew paper was already running short.
 Baseboards replacement (with taller baseboards) is imminent so I left it, but I know it’s going to bug me until we get around to it.
 Otherwise, I have a few small bubbles and one tiny tear at a corner, but those were all to be expected, so they aren’t driving me crazy.The paper, by the way, is Norwall SH34552 and so adorable.
 Wallpaper is a big commitment, but I’m confident I’ll love this print for years.
-It is just what I wanted…geometric, a little glam, bold but in a subtle way.
+It is just what I wanted…60’s feeling geometric, bold but not in an overwhelming way.
 I love that is has a slightly mid century Polynesian/Hawaiiana feel too…it softens the goodbye to the bamboo print.
-The price can’t be beat, nor can the pattern, but the defects mentioned above left a bad taste in my mouth.
+The price can’t be beat, nor can the pattern, but the defects mentioned above left a bad taste.